clssn/found/README.md

 - Generates semantic embeddings for each document using SentenceTransformers
 - Builds a FAISS index for fast similarity search
 - Caches the index and document list for future queries
-- Returns the best matching document for your query
+- Returns the best matching documents for your query

 ## Requirements
 - Python 3.8+